Peeragogy/Peeragogy.github.io/sole.md

 documentation and experiences of the project and virtual worlds are an excellent way to extend time and space synchronously and asynchronously.

-Sugata emphasizes the Big questions.
+Sugata emphasizes the big questions.
 We do not always know what they are.
 A focus?
 A goal?
 A product?
 And the event?
 That should be decided with the group.
 The learners intuit the direction that leads to deep engagement and the bigger questions.
 I try and leave it ambiguous,